 Elmhurst students receive grants from the University itself and from the state and federal governments.
 To apply for a grant, complete the Free Application for Federal Student Aid (FAFSA).

 Elmhurst University Grants

 Elmhurst grants range in value from $1,000 to $24,000 per year.
 You must be a full-time, degree-seeking student to receive an Elmhurst University grant.
 In most years, the University awards grant aid to more than 1,600 students.

-The United States Department of Education awards Pell Grants to students who demonstrate significant financial need.
-These grants range in value from $606 to $5,920 per year.
+Federal Pell Grants are available to eligible students who demonstrate significant financial need.
+These grants range in value from $767 to $7,395 for the 2023-24 year.
 Students must be enrolled in their first undergraduate degree program to qualify.

 Federal Supplemental Educational Opportunity Grants (FSEOG)

-FSEOG funds are awarded to students with the greatest financial need.
-Typically, awards range in value from $100 to $4,000 a year.
+- Federal FSEOG funds are typically awarded to students with the greatest financial need.
+Awards range in value from $100 to $4,000 a year.

 - For more information about federal grants, see the Federal Student Aid website